Gomez Addams

-Gomez Addams is the patriarch of the fictional Addams Family, created by cartoonist Charles Addams for The New Yorker magazine in the 1940s, and subsequently portrayed on television, in film and on the stage.
+Gomez Addams is the patriarch of the fictional Addams Family, created by cartoonist Charles Addams for The New Yorker magazine in the 1940s and subsequently portrayed on television, in film, and on the stage.

 Cartoons

 In Charles Addams's original cartoons, Gomez was the nameless patriarch of the family.
-He had a somewhat grotesque appearance, with a tubby body, a snub-nose, a crooked tooth and a receding chin.
+He had a somewhat grotesque appearance, with a tubby body, a snub nose, a crooked tooth, and a receding chin.
 He was often depicted reading in the den or lounging on the windowsill.

 Origin of the name

 In the Charles Addams cartoons, Gomez—as with all of the members of the family—had no given name.
 When The Addams Family television series was being developed, Charles Addams suggested naming the character either Repelli or Gomez.
 Addams left the final choice up to portrayer John Astin, who chose Gomez.

-Because "Gómez" is strictly a surname in the Hispanic world, the character's name was changed to "Homero" ("Homer") in Hispanic American translations.
+Because "Gómez" is originally a Spanish surname, the character's name was changed to "Homero" ("Homer") in Spanish speaking translations.
 In Spain, where the surname originated, he is called Gómez.

 Personality

 Like the other members of the family, Gomez's personality became largely codified by the television series.
 He is depicted as being of Castilian extraction and Spanish ancestry, which was first brought up in "Art and the Addams Family" on December 18, 1964; in the episode, Gomez says his "ancestral land" is Spain and Morticia refers to him as a "mad Castilian."

 John Astin had long sessions with Addams and series producer David Levy, who gave him free rein in developing the character.
-Enlarging on Addams' description of Gomez as a Latin lover type, Astin suggested the eye-rolling, pencil moustache, and ardent devotion to Morticia.
+Enlarging on Addams's description of Gomez as a Latin lover type, Astin suggested the eye-rolling, pencil moustache, and ardent devotion to Morticia.

-In the Addams cartoons and the television shows, Gomez wore a necktie to his chalk-stripe suit, though in the films, Gomez wears a bow tie and also wears a wide variety of extravagant clothing.
-He spends $1000 per month on cigars, and he is an accomplished juggler and knife-thrower.
+In the Addams cartoons and the television shows, Gomez wore a necktie to his chalk-stripe suit, though in the films, Gomez wears a bow tie and a wide variety of extravagant clothing.
+He spends $1000 per month on cigars, and he is an accomplished juggler and knife thrower.
 He loves crashing toy trains and diving for crabs on Halloween.
-When he wishes to know the time he will pull a pocket watch from the breast pocket of his coat (the chain is attached to the lapel) while simultaneously checking a wrist watch.
+When he wishes to know the time, he will pull a pocket watch from the breast pocket of his jacket (the chain is attached to the lapel) while simultaneously checking a wristwatch.

-Gomez is an athletic, acrobatic, and eccentric multi-billionaire.
+Gomez is an athletic, acrobatic, and eccentric multibillionaire.
 Though an extremely successful businessman, having acquired much of his wealth through inheritance and investments, he has little regard for money and will casually spend thousands of dollars on any whimsical endeavor.
-Gomez's investments are guided more by whimsy than strategy, yet luck rarely fails him.
-Gomez owns businesses around the world, including a swamp, bought for "scenic value", crocodile farm, a buzzard farm, a salt mine, a tombstone factory, a uranium mine, and many others.
-In Forbes 2007 "Fictional 15" list of the richest fictional characters, he was ranked #12 with a net worth of $2 billion.
+Gomez's investments are guided more by whimsy than strategy, yet rarely fail him.
+Gomez owns businesses around the world, including a swamp, bought for "scenic value", a crocodile farm, a buzzard farm, a salt mine, a tombstone factory, a uranium mine, and many others.
+In Forbes 2007 "Fictional 15" list of the richest fictional characters, he was ranked number 12 with a net worth of $2.5 billion.